Marine SCR – FAQs

-SCR has the capabilities of reducing the concentration of polluting nitrogen oxide in the exhaust gases of diesel engines, to below the emission limits set by IMO Tier III (3.4 g/kWh).
+SCR has the capabilities of reducing the concentration of polluting nitrogen oxide in the exhaust gases of diesel engines, to below the emission limits set by IMO Tier III (3.4 g/kWh and lower).
 A reducing agent (gaseous ammonia, aqueous ammonia or aqueous urea solution) is added into the stream of a flue or exhaust gas.
+If urea is used as a reducing agent, space for evaporation, hydrolysis and mixing of the exhaust gases with the red agent must be considered.
 The exhaust gases and reducing agent are then absorbed onto a catalyst, upon which the nitrogen oxides are transformed on the catalytic surface into nitrogen (N2) and water (H2O).

 What are the NOx limits SCR can achieve?

 SCR meets IMO Tier III standards and beyond by consistently removing 95 % or more of NOx in the exhaust gas of a marine engine.
 Consequently, a NOx limit of less than 0.5 g/kWh can easily be achieved.